 VC1: Please remember this advice when you are presenting during online calls.

-M3.5 Meeting Registration (slide #9)
+M3.5 Session Registration (slide #9)

-VC1: Please note that paid registration is required for this meeting.
+VC1: Please note that paid registration is required for this session.
 At the moment there are 894 registered people for this March plenary (476 for IEEE 802.11).

 Please note that after 60 days, individuals who have not paid their registration fees loose most of their rights, including attending further IEEE 802 meetings.
 Once they have paid, they can re-attend.